qmk/qmk_firmware/users/wanleg/readme.md

 $ git merge origin/master
 ```

-Check out the branch you want to merge into
+Checkout the branch you want to merge into
 ```bash
 $ git checkout <feature-branch>
 ```